danilinares/quickpsy/README.md

 Install
 -------

+First, you need to download and install [R](http://cran.rstudio.com) (we also recommend [Rstudio](http://www.rstudio.com/)).

-You need to install [R](http://cran.rstudio.com).
-You need to install the package boot, DEoptim, devtools, dplyr, ggplot2 and tidyr.
+Then, you need to install the package boot, DEoptim, devtools, dplyr, ggplot2 and tidyr.
 For example, to install devtools

 ``` {.r}
 install.packages('devtools')
 ```

-and then to install quickpsy
+and then to install quickpsy from github (the vignettes, which have extra tutorials, take a while to be built; if you don't want to build them \`build\_vignettes = F')

 ``` {.r}
 devtools::install_github('danilinares/quickpsy', build_vignettes = T)